Prelog Chow rings and degenerations: Interaction with the Gross-Siebert programme

 For a maximal cell $\sigma$, $R_\sigma:=\left(\C[t]/t^{k+1}\right)[\Lambda_\sigma]$ gives an algebraic torus over the base.
 At any point $P$ and for $v\oplus m\in\Lambda_P\oplus\Z$, we write $z^{v\oplus m}$ for the corresponding element in $\C[\Lambda_P\oplus\Z]=\C[\Lambda_P][t]$.
 Let $P\in \rho$ be an interior point of a codimension 1 cell $\rho$ separating two cells $\sigma_+$ and $\sigma_-$.
 Let $v_+\in\Lambda_P$ be an integral vector pointing into $\sigma_+$ and completing an integral basis of $\Lambda_{\rho,P}$ to an integral basis of $\Lambda_{P}$.
 Denote by $v_-$ the opposite of $v_+$, pointing into $\sigma_-$ and write $Z_+=z^{v_+\oplus \,d\varphi_P(v_+)}$ and $Z_-=z^{v_-\oplus\,d\varphi_P(v_-)}$.
 Notice that $v_\pm\oplus \,d\varphi_P(v_\pm)\in\widehat{M_P}$ are elements of the boundary.
 Then

 reflecting the fact that

 in $\widehat{M_P}$.
+Notice that compared to \cite[Equation (2.11)]{GHS20}, the wall-crossing functions $f_{\underline{\rho}}=1$ as we are only considering degenerations of abelian varieties.

-We conclude that in a neighborhood of an interior point of $\P_\rho$, the family is semistable.
+We have just described the deformation family away from codimension $\geq 2$ cells.
+Looking at the shape of the equations, we conclude that in a neighborhood of an interior point of $\P_\rho$, the family is semistable.
 Notice that while the construction depends on choosing $v_+$, this dependency is removed when identifying $Z_+$ with the corresponding element in $R_{\sigma_+}$.
+Semistability at codimension $\geq 2$ cells is not guaranteed as the following discussion shows.

 At points of cells in codimension 2, the equations depend both on the local structure of how the codimension 1 cells meet and the kinks.
 We describe two examples, which the reader will recognize from Section \ref{sEllipticCurves}.